HIMALAYAN BALSAM REMOVAL

 River Fynn Project

 We began our work on the river Fynn in 2024.
 In both 2024 and 2025, 6km of Himalayan balsam was cleared from Tuddenham St. Martin to beyond Little Bealings, just upstream of the confluence with the River Lark.
 Work in 2025 has shown our efforts have greatly reduced balsam in this area.
-The ESRT are currently evaluating the best strategy for this river for 2026 and beyond.
+A small amount of work will be completed here in 2026, with funding provided by Essex and Suffolk Water's Branch Out Scheme.
+The ESRT are currently evaluating the best strategy for this river for 2027 and beyond.

-This project is funded by the Anglian Water Invasive Species Fund and the grant is administered by the Cambridgeshire Community Foundation.
+This project was funded by the Anglian Water Invasive Species Fund, the grant being administered by the Cambridgeshire Community Foundation during the period 2024-2025.

 Further Work

 In 2026 we hope to expand into new river catchments, offer additional volunteering opportunities and experiment with new techniques.
-If you are a riparian landowner in Essex or Suffolk and have Himalayan balsam on your watercourse then contact our team to see if we can include you in our future work.
+If you are a riparian landowner in Essex or Suffolk and have Himalayan balsam on your watercourse then contact our team for help and advice.
 We are also always in need of further funding to continue our work improving our rivers.
 If you feel you can contribute, check our donations page for more information.